alokshr/aswlistchecker/README.md

 # ASW List Bulk File Checker

-This is a small HTML file used to do a rough scan of the .csv/.txt files used for ASW list bulk user adds/removes.
+This is a small website used to do a rough scan of the .csv/.txt files used for ASW list bulk user adds/removes.

 ![Image of website](thumbnail.png)